Compressibility Measures for Affinely Singular Random Vectors: Preliminaries

 It is easy to verify that discrete measures are special cases of singular measures.
-The well-known Lebesgue-Radon-Nikodym theorem states that the absolutely continuous and singular measures are the building blocks of all probability measures.
+The well-known Lebesgue-Radon-Nikodym theorem mathematically formalized the fact that absolutely continuous and singular measures are the building blocks of all probability measures.
+More precisely, the Lebesgue-Radon-Nikodym theorem states that, for every probability measure $\mu$ on $\Rbb^n$, there exist unique singular and absolutely continuous measures $\mu_s, \mu_a$, respectively, and $p \in [0,1]$ such that $\mu =p\,\mu_a+\,\po\mu_s$ where $\mu_a, \mu_{s}$ are absolutely continuous, and singular probability measures, respectively.